-The Kenai River is world famous for big King Salmon.
+The Kenai River, located on the Kenai Peninsula, is world famous for big King Salmon.
 Average weight of Kings caught in the Kenai River is 30-60 lbs., with monsters in the 80+ range caught ever year.
-The Kenai currently holds the King Salmon world record of 97lbs.
+The Kenai River currently holds the King Salmon world record of 97lbs.
 4oz.
 Records were made to be broken, and nothing would make me happier than seeing you break this one.

-The best way to describe this fishing trip on the Kenai River, Alaska is to compare it to big game hunting.
+The best way to describe king salmon fishing in Alaska on the Kenai River is to compare it to big game hunting.
 It's not non-stop action, but it's definitely worth the wait.

 Catch your King Salmon of a lifetime.
 Nowhere else in the world can you catch King Salmon this big.
 If you are up to the battle, we are up to the test.
 Our guides are always ready to bring home the new world record.

-The season for the annual Alaska Kenai Fishing extravaganza begins in May.
-The month that the world record was taken by Les Anderson of Soldotna in 1985.
+The season for the annual Salmon Fishing in Alaska extravaganza begins in May.
+The same month that the world record was taken by Les Anderson of Soldotna in 1985.
 The season ends July 31.
 July is the peak month for Kenai King Salmon Fishing.
 Please book early as these seats are booked well in advance of the season.

 These King salmon or Chinook are an amazing species.
 We use big gear to hook these fish, and once on the line they will take you for a ride.
 Up and down the river they will pull you, and they can clear a fishing hole like Moses parting the Red Sea.